Dental Crowns: 5 Types, Procedure & Cost

 During the first visit, your dentist will anesthetize (numb) your tooth and then remove any damaged structure.
 From there, the overall shape of the tooth will be reduced — a process that’s called “prepping” — to make room for a crown to fit over it.
-Once it’s completely prepped, the dentist will take an extremely accurate impression which will go to the dental lab.
+Once it’s completely prepped, the dentist will take an extremely accurate impression of the prepared tooth which will go to the dental lab.
 They’ll also document what color(s) to use for any ceramics involved.
 In the meantime, your dentist will place a temporary crown over your prepped tooth to minimize sensitivity and protect the residual structure until your second visit.

 It usually takes most dental labs about a two-week turnaround time to handcraft your permanent crown and deliver it back to your dentist’s office.
 Once it’s ready, you’ll go back to your dentist to have the temporary crown removed and then the permanent crown cemented in place.
 Your dentist may need to make a few small adjustments to ensure everything lines up properly.
 This second appointment is typically fairly short, and you may not even require any local anesthetic.

 Recovering from a dental crown procedure is a little different than a routine filling.
 For the first few days, you may have some tooth sensitivity, fears about the crown falling off, or concerns about what you can eat.
 Essentially, you can go “back to normal” with your typical diet and hygiene routine after a few days.
 But at the very beginning, there will be some special steps you need to take.